Subway Challenge: 468 stations

 On August 23–24, 2006, Donald Badaczewski and Matt Green made a run setting the skip-stop record.
 During their run, a Class C attempt as defined by the Amateur New York Subway Riding Committee, they were required to pass through, but not necessarily stop at, each station.
 Thus they utilized express trains where possible to save time.
 They did this on a single fare, not exiting the system until the completion of the race.
 They posted a time of 24 hours, 2 minutes, breaking the previous Class C record of 25 hours, 11 minutes for this feat set in 1998 by Salvatore Babones and Mike Falsetta.
 Metro broke the story of this Class C record.
 An AM New York article suggested that the news environment at the time created a perfect opening for such a lighthearted story.
 Pundits frequently questioned the pair on how they had relieved themselves during their journey.
 The two invariably answered that they had "held it" or "toughed it out," despite the fact that "it was tough."

 On December 28–29, 2006, a Class B attempt was made by former classmates from Regis High School in Manhattan, representing all five boroughs of New York City, with a sixth member from New Jersey.
 In the press they were nicknamed "The Subway Six": Bill Amarosa was a lifelong railfan and had discussed a record attempt while they were in high school, but it was a conversation at their 10-year reunion on June 17, 2006, that sparked planning for the attempt.
 From conception to execution, the record attempt took six months.
 Guinness World Records confirmed the record five months afterward and sent the team their official record certificate after nine months.

 On January 22, 2010, Matt Ferrisi and Chris Solarz set a new record with an official time of 22:52:36, confirmed by Guinness World Records on September 17, 2010.

 On November 18–19, 2013, the record was beaten by a team of six Britons, including Glen Bryant from Emsworth, with a new time of 22 hours, 26 minutes, and 2 seconds.
 The competitors used an unusual route, achieving a time 26 minutes shorter than the former record, as confirmed by Guinness World Records on May 30, 2014.
 Three members of the British team were former record holders for the Tube Challenge, and thus became the first people to achieve the feat on both sides of the Atlantic Ocean.

-On January 19, 2015, a new record was set by Matthew Ahn, taking the 468-station record.
+On January 19, 2015, a new record of 21 hours, 49 minutes and 35 seconds, was set by Matthew Ahn, taking the 468-station record.
 He began his trip at Far Rockaway–Mott Avenue and finished at Flushing–Main Street, both in Queens.